awesomerank/awesomerank.github.io/lists/sdnds-tw/awesome-sdn.md

 - [Open Source MANO Community, OSM](https://osm.etsi.org/welcome/)
 - [Enhanced Controller Orchestration Management Policy, ECOMP](http://att.com/ecomp) - Operations management framework.
 - [Open Network Automation Platform, ONAP](https://www.onap.org/) - Alignment of the two projects creates a harmonized and comprehensive framework for real-time, policy-driven software automation of virtual network functions that will enable software, network, IT and cloud providers and developers to rapidly create new services.

+# High Performance Network
+- [DPDK](http://dpdk.org/) - DPDK is a set of libraries and drivers for fast packet processing.
+It is designed to run on any processors.
+The first supported CPU was Intel x86 and it is now extended to IBM POWER and ARM.
+- [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access) - Remote direct memory access (RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
+This permits high-throughput, low-latency networking
+- [XDP](https://www.iovisor.org/technology/xdp) - XDP or eXpress Data Path provides a high performance, programmable network data path in the Linux kernel as part of the IO Visor Project.

+# Userspace Network Stack
+- [mTCP ★770](https://github.com/eunyoung14/mtcp) - mTCP is a highly scalable user-level TCP stack for multicore systems. mTCP source code is distributed under the Modified BSD License.
+For more detail, please refer to the LICENSE.
+The license term of io_engine driver and ported applications may differ from the mTCP’s.
+- [net-next-nuse ★184 ⏳1Y](https://github.com/libos-nuse/net-next-nuse) - Network Stack in Userspace (NUSE) NUSE allows us to use Linux network stack as a library which any applications can directory use by linking the library.
+Each application has its own network stack so, it provides an instant virtualized environment apart from a host operating system.
+- [drv-netif-dpdk ★168 ⏳1Y](https://github.com/rumpkernel/drv-netif-dpdk) - drv-netif-dpdk is a DPDK network interface for rump kernels.
+The combined result is a userspace TCP/IP stack doing packet I/O via DPDK.
+- [f-stack ★1002](https://github.com/F-Stack/f-stack) - F-Stack is an user space network development kit with high performance based on DPDK, FreeBSD TCP/IP stack and coroutine API.
+- [yanff ★137](https://github.com/intel-go/yanff) - YANFF is a set of libraries for creating and deploying cloud-native Network Functions (NFs).
+It simplifies the creation of network functions without sacrificing performance.

 # Resources